 The important thing to understand is that specific brands of washing machine (or any appliance) tend to be either budget, middle of the road, or more rarely, high quality, and all washing machines within their range are built the same standards (even sharing most parts).

 Most manufacturers like to compete in more than one price range, but they do it with different brands.
-So for example, Bosch appliances are at the budget to lower mid price range, but the company which owns them sell Siemens and Neff branded appliances, which are not only higher spec, but in a higher build quality (and price) range.
+So for example, Bosch appliances are at the budget to lower mid price range, but the company which owns them also own Siemens and Neff branded appliances, which are not only higher spec, but in a higher build quality (and price) range.
 The same goes for AEG and Zanussi, with AEG being the higher spec and slightly better build quality brand, both owned by Electrolux.

-If you could buy a basic BMW car for around the same price as a top spec Lada, which would you think is the best buy?
 Decide whether to spend your money on a more basic but well made washing machine, or on a washing machine with a faster spin and bigger drum that's potentially unreliable and noisy.
 Of course you may be able to find something in between these extremes and if that's what you are looking for I would recommend, Bosch, AEG, Zanussi, or the John Lewis Brand which have 3 year warranties.

 Compare the basic entry model of each brand of washing machine you are interested in.
 So if you see a £500 washing machine, but they do a basic model at just £290, you know that the £500 washing machine is likely to be built to the same build quality as the £250 washing machine, the rest of your money is going on features.